How to Create an Anonymous Email?

 That includes your work or personal email account, social media accounts, Google…

-Never log in to these with your anonymous email account.
+Never log in to these with anonymous email services.

 Save your anonymous email password somewhere safe.
 A good password manager like LastPass can be helpful, just make sure they’re encrypting your information and can keep your passwords safe.